Art & Design

 We are also delighted to be recognised as a Centre of Excellence by the British Display Society for our Visual Merchandising courses.

 Art and Design courses open up careers in fast-paced industries that are constantly searching for new talent, innovations and concepts to help create the next big design.
-As an Art and Design student you will be prepared for work after study by learning hands-on techniques and being commissioned to deliver projects and live briefs.
+As an Art and Design student you will be prepared for work after study by learning hands-on techniques, being commissioned to deliver projects and live briefs and devising innovative final major projects.
 These will develop vital business skills to help you reach your successful career direction.
+A great example of this is William, a 3D Design student who designed a GPS tracker for ships.
+Fifteen trackers have now gone into production and will be installed into ships, using the installation guide also created by William!

 You may also have the opportunity to complete valuable work experience placements and live briefs.
 Previous opportunities have included: